getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 ***[KaySo](https://soundcloud.com/kayso), featured on Free Borga***

-8 artists are featured, representing a wide array of sonic experiments from West Africa, London or L.A, blending R&B, Afrohouse, UK Funky, or dancehall with more classic styles like Highlife and Afrobeat, making the ensemble difficult to pinpoint, yet boiling!
+8 artists are featured, representing a wide array of sonic experiments from West Africa, London or L.A, blending R&B, Afrohouse, UK Funky, or Dancehall with more classic styles like Highlife and Afrobeat, making the ensemble difficult to pinpoint, yet boiling!

 **"It wouldn’t make sense to limit the releases to a genre, or try to label our music too much"**, Mike says. **Africans have a polychromic patchwork approach to things, much like in the polyrhythmic percussive tradition, where drums interact with each other even though laying different rhythms.
 And our aim with these compilations is to showcase a feeling, an aesthetic of the mind, of what it means to be African right now"!**